 My PhD project is supported by Bush Heritage Australia, Carbon Neutral, Gunduwa Association and Holsworth Wildlife Endowment Fund.

 I am currently completing a Master of biological Science specialising in marine biology.
 I graduated with a Bachelor of Science majoring in Marine Science and Environmental Science at UWA in 2016, before having a year off to extensively travel the Kimberley region of north Western Australia.
 My travels reignited my motivation to further study Western Australia’s natural environment and led me to working in the Centre for Marine Futures as a lab technician and image analyst.
-Working in the Centre for Marine Futures allowed me to commence a master’s degree under Prof. Jessica Meeuiwg’s and Richard Hobbs’ supervision, with my research project looking at the evolution of novel ecosystems on offshore oil and gas platforms off the North West Continental Shelf of Western Australia.
+Working in the Centre for Marine Futures allowed me to commence a master’s degree under the supervision of Prof. Jessica Meeuwig and Richard Hobbs, with my research project looking at the evolution of novel ecosystems on offshore oil and gas platforms off the North West Continental Shelf of Western Australia.